Blog vs Vlog: Which is The Better Investment?

 What Is Vlogging?

-A video blog provides a more informal way to present information for most topics.
-In many respects, vlogging has replaced the personal blog, with many individuals choosing to create videos rather than writing articles.
+A video blog provides a more informal way to present information on most topics.
+In many respects, vlogging has replaced the personal blog, with many individuals choosing to create visual content rather than writing articles.

 Pros of Vlogging